WDI-HK-6/Class-Notes-And-Exercises/javascript.md

 JavaScript is a programming language that primarily does client-side functionality.
 Examples of front-end JS libraries and frameworks are **jQuery** and **AngularJS**, respectively.

 JavaScript can also be used for the server-side. **NodeJS** is an example of a JS platform used for server-side functionality.
+Server-side functionality includes things such as serving files to clients over the web, connecting to real-time data feeds, talking with databases, and establishing data security.

 ## Javascript Console

-Chrome Console - allows you to type JavaScript code and see some kind of output the code gives you.
-It is a place to test and debug JS code.
 Like the terminal, but for JavaScript.

+**[JSFiddle](http://jsfiddle.net/)** - allows you to run JavaScript code and also share your code snippets with others.

+**Chrome Console** - also a place to test and debug JS code.

 JS statements always end in a semicolon ( ; )